rohitkeshri803/ShopHive-e-commerce-app/README.md

 This is an e-commerce web application built using the MERN stack (MongoDB, Express, React, and Node.js).
 It allows users to browse products, add items to their cart, place orders, and manage their profile, while administrators can manage products, orders, and users.
 ## Features
 ### User Features:
-- User Authentication: Secure registration and login using JWT-based authentication.
+- User Authentication: Secure registration and login using authentication.
-- Product Browsing: View a list of products with search, filter, and pagination options.
+- Product Browsing: View a list of products with search and filter options.
 - Product Details: View detailed information for individual products.
 - Checkout Process: Complete orders with shipping and payment details.
 - Order History: View past orders with details of products, pricing, and delivery status.
 - Profile Management: Update user profile and password.

 ### Admin Features:
 - Product Management: Add, edit, and delete products.
 - Order Management: View and update order statuses.
 - User Management: View and manage registered users.

 ## Tech Stack
 ### Frontend:
 - React: For building the user interface.